 - Do not fertilize plants during drought, as this can add further stress to plants.

 - Do not overwater as this can lead to root rot.

-Use a high pressure water spray to dislodge some of the spider mites.
+Use a high-pressure water spray to dislodge twospotted spider mites.
 This can also wash away their protective webbing.

-If the spider mite population is high, natural enemies are not effective at controlling spider mites.
+If the twospotted spider mite population is high, natural enemies are less effective at controlling them.

 Insecticidal soap and horticultural oil

-These are effective against mites and have little impact on people, animals and nontarget insects.
+Soaps and horticultural oils are reasonably effective against mites and have little impact on people, animals and nontarget insects.

 These products will only kill mites that the pesticide directly contacts.
 They do not have any residual activity.

 Target the underside of leaves as well as the top.